Strengthening Australia’s National Integrity System: Priorities for Reform

 Through the National Integrity Survey, experts, relevant agencies, clients, NGOs, professionals and interested/informed observers are able to contribute their evidence, data and assessment in response to these questions, for the functions, institutions and jurisdictions with which they are familiar (or in/with which they are engaged).
 Find out more information here.

-Further options papers, recommendations and results will be released progressively in 2018, and at National Integrity 2019, the biennial conference of Transparency International Australia, planned for Melbourne in March 2019.
+Further options papers, recommendations and results will be released progressively in 2018, and at Tackling Corruption Together 2019, the biennial conference of Transparency International Australia, held in Melbourne in April 2019.